AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/configure-connector.md

 * Understand the important parameters of the Translation Integration Framework in AEM.
 * Be able to set up your own connection to your translation service.

-Build on this knowledge and continue your AEM headless localization journey by next reviewing the document [Configure the translation connector,](configure-connector.md) where you will learn how to connect AEM to a translation service.
+Build on this knowledge and continue your AEM headless localization journey by next reviewing the document [Configure translation rules,](translation-rules.md) where you will learn how to define which content to translate.

 ## Additional Resources {#additional-resources}